icon_notification notification-animation 2

 • The above repatriation is subject to necessary tax compliances and documentation

-• TDS will be deducted at 30% plus applicable surcharge and cess on interest earned by non-resident on NRO FD, RD and saving accounts
+• TDS will be deducted at 30% plus applicable surcharge and cess on interest earned by a non-resident on NRO FD, RD and saving accounts .

-• If India has a Double Taxation Avoidance Agreement (DTAA) with the country where he/she is resident then a lower rate of TDS will be applicable as per the respective DTAA will be deducted subject to submission of required documents i.e. Tax Residency Certificate (TRC), Online filled copy of Form 10F and a declaration stating no Permanent Establishment (PE) in India.
+• If India has a Double Taxation Avoidance Agreement (DTAA) with the country where he/she is a resident. then a lower rate of TDS will be applicable as per the respective DTAA will be deducted subject to the submission of required documents i.e. a Tax Residency Certificate (TRC), an online filled copy of Form 10F and a declaration stating that there is no Permanent Establishment (PE) in India.
 This is according to the provisions of the Income Tax Act, 1961 (IT Act)

 *The term ‘Former’ or ‘Survivor’ basis refers to the condition, where only one of the two joint account holders, that is the Former account holder, can primarily operate the account.
 The ‘survivor’ can only operate the account after the ‘former’ passes away.